sakaki91/Sakaki-AC-Linux-Guide/README.md

 - [Collaborators](doc/thanks-to-collaborators.md)
 > [!IMPORTANT]
 > The guide is only stable for Arch Linux and derivatives and Linux Mint (Tested on 20/06/2025), I am currently exploring LMDE and it is working but it is still experimental, I will look for stability and then I will try to adapt it to Fedora with wine-staging

+> [!IMPORTANT]
+> If you have already tried to run the game on Linux, I strongly recommend that you delete the game prefix (usually in ~/.steam/steam/steamapps/compatdata/244210/)
+> You also must delete the winetricks cache with `$ rm -rf ~/.cache/winetricks` (if you have never used it, you do not need to delete it), and from there you can follow the tutorial below.

 Recommended Installation: [Manual](#manual), because besides being intuitive, you will most likely learn how WINEPREFIX, wine and winetricks work and the like!<br>
 The installation script is not yet as stable as the guide itself, but I promise to improve this over time!